MurungaOwen/alx-backend-storage/0x00-MySQL_Advanced/README.md

 Import this table dump: metal_bands.sql.zip
 Column names must be: origin and nb_fans
 Your script can be executed on any database
-Context: Calculate/compute something is always power intensive… better to distribute the load!
+Context: Calculate/compute something is always power intensive… better to distribute the load

 ## task 3
  a SQL script that lists all bands with Glam rock as their main style, ranked by their longevity